A bill to provide a prepaid dental care program for Federal employees.

 Sponsor and status

-This bill was introduced on August 2, 1979, in a previous session of Congress, but was not enacted.
+This bill was introduced on August 2, 1979, in a previous session of Congress, but it did not receive a vote.

 Representative for California's 31st congressional district